limansky/limansky_me/drafts/2017-01-21-generating-sql-requests-with-shapeless.md

 ```

 Lets take a closer look on this function.
 To understand what's going on we
-need to check what does the `LabelledGeneric` produce.
+need to understand what does the `LabelledGeneric` produce.
+We can check it in
+REPL:

 ```Scala
 scala> import shapeless._